webcare-live/wp-feature-api/README.md

 ### Installation

 1. Clone the repository.
-2. Run `npm install` to install all dependencies for the root project and all packages/workspaces.
+2. Run `npm run setup` to install all dependencies (both PHP and JavaScript).

 ### Building